-- Uniform Gifts or Transfer to a Minor Account (UGMA, UTMA) - Coverdell Education Savings Plan (formerly Educational IRAs)
+Children or Minors Accounts (Uniform Gifts or Transfer to Minors - UGMA, UTMA, and Coverdell Education Savings Plans)

 Trusts, Corporations, Non-Profits and Other Entities

 Buying Shares

 Your initial investment must be accompanied by a completed application.
 The form can be obtained from the Trust's website or the Trust can provide you one upon your request.
 You may purchase shares of the Trust at the per share net asset value ("NAV") next determined after the Trust or an authorized agent receives your purchase order.
 There is no sales charge or commission.
 The Trust computes net asset value per share by dividing the market value of all securities plus other assets, less liabilities, by the total number of shares outstanding.
 NAV is determined as of the close of the New York Stock Exchange on each day when it is open.